nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `comic` – for comic strips and panels
 - `logo` – for logos

+Section 5.2.3 of this document contains language specific alt-text values.

 If there are any doubts about which value to assign the `alt` attribute, Suppliers are required to use `figure`.

 ##### 3.4.3.3 Image Series